DaniloMicael/danilomicael/README.md

 # 👋 Hello!
-I'm Danilo Micael Silva
+I'm Danilo Silva

 Informatics Engineering student at the [University of Aveiro](https://www.ua.pt/), passionate about building scalable and intelligent systems to solve real-world challenges.
 Currently working on AI-driven smart city solutions and real-time performance tracking platforms.